akeneo/pim-helpcenter/content/updates/2020-09/5-API-option-labels-in-product-endpoints.md

 }
 ```

 In this example, we **avoid 5 API calls per product**.
-Can you imagine the impact for a catalog which contains thousands of products!
+Can you imagine the impact for a catalog which contains thousands of products?

 ::: more
 [How to get product data with the Akeneo API?](https://api.akeneo.com/api-reference.html#get_products)